About William Chrisman High School

 Procedures for Reporting an Absence

-Students who stay home from school are required to have a parent/guardian call the school attendance office for each day you are absent.
+Students who stay home from school are required to have a parent/guardian call the school attendance office for each day they are absent.
 Please call the school at 816-521-5355 to report absences.

 Parents/guardians of students who did not call the school will be contacted by the District to notify them of the student's absence and request absence verification.
 Students who arrive late or check out early must sign in/out in the office.
 Only persons listed on the data sheet or Power School will be permitted to check students out from school.
 ID’s will be checked.